This information gives suggestions on ways you can cope with the loss of a loved one. We hope it’s helpful to you and your family.Back to top

 Our chaplains are available to listen, help support family members, pray, contact community clergy or faith groups, or to simply be a comforting person and a spiritual presence.
 Anyone can request spiritual support, regardless of formal religious affiliation.

 The Department of Social Work’s bereavement program offers free telephone consultations, support groups, educational lectures, and referrals to community resources.
 Oncology (cancer care) social workers have expertise in the psychological, social, spiritual, and practical concerns that come up for individuals, families, and friends who are grieving.

 Integrative Medicine Service

-Our Integrative Medicine Service offers many therapies to complement traditional medical care and emotional services.
+Our Integrative Medicine Service offers many therapies to complement (go along with) traditional medical care and emotional services.
 Some services include music, mind/body, dance, movement and touch therapies and yoga, exercise, and meditation classes.
 People experiencing grief may find these services helpful when coping with the physical and emotional stresses that may come up.
 The Bendheim Integrative Medicine Center is located at 1429 First Avenue, East 74th Street.